 Directors who are also full-time officers or employees of Immunovant do not receive any additional compensation for serving as directors.
-Therefore, Dr. Salzmann, our Chief Executive Officer and one of our directors, does not receive any additional compensation for his service as a director.
+Therefore, Dr. Salzmann, our Chief Executive Officer, does not receive any additional compensation for his service as a director.
 Dr. Salzmann's compensation as an executive officer is set forth above under "Executive Compensation."
-In addition, Dr. Venker declined to receive any compensation during the fiscal year ended March 31, 2023, but will be receiving compensation for fiscal year ending March 31, 2024.

-During the fiscal year ended March 31, 2023, each director (other than as noted above) received an annual cash retainer of \$50,000 for serving on the Board and Dr. Frank Torti, the chairperson of the Board, received \$85,000.
-These amounts will remain the same for the fiscal year ending March 31, 2024.
+During the fiscal year ended March 31, 2024, each director (other than as noted above) received an annual cash retainer of \$50,000 for serving on the Board and Dr. Frank Torti, the chairperson of the Board, received \$85,000.
+These amounts will remain the same for the fiscal year ending March 31, 2025.

-The chairperson and members of the three committees of the Board are entitled to the following additional annual cash retainers for the fiscal year ending March 31, 2024:
+The chairperson and members of the three committees of the Board are entitled to the following additional annual cash retainers for the fiscal year ending March 31, 2025:

-Board Committee person Fee Member Fee
+Board Committee Chairperson Fee Member Fee

-Audit Committee \$ 17,500 \$ 8,800
+Audit Committee \$ 20,000 \$ 10,000

-Compensation Committee 15,000 7,500
+Compensation Committee 17,500 7,500

 Nominating and Corporate Governance Committee 10,000 5,000